-See James Franco as Tommy Wiseau in Disaster Artist trailer
+James Franco is Tommy Wiseau in The Disaster Artist trailer

 The teaser pays tribute to that best of bad scenes from the cult film – ‘Oh hi Mark’